Michael Williams (actor)

-Early life and career
+Biography

-Williams was born in Liverpool, Lancashire.
+Williams was born on 9 July 1935 in Liverpool, Lancashire.

-Personal life

-Williams married Judi Dench on 5 February 1971, the same year that they co-starred in a stage production of John Webster's The Duchess of Malfi.
-They had one daughter, Tara Cressida Williams (b.
-1972), known as Finty Williams, who is also an actress.
+Williams married Judi Dench on 5 February 1971, the same year in which they co-starred in a stage production of John Webster's The Duchess of Malfi, and, as RSC actors, in Pack of Lies and Mr. and Mrs. Nobody.
+They had one daughter, Finty Williams, who is also an actress.
 Williams was also godfather to the actor Rory Kinnear.

-He was the President of the Roman Catholic Actors' Guild.
+Williams was the President of the Roman Catholic Actors' Guild.

-Shortly before his death from lung cancer at the age of 65, Williams was appointed a Knight of St Gregory (KSG) by Pope John Paul II for his contribution to Catholic life in Britain.
+Shortly before his death from lung cancer aged 65, Williams was appointed a Knight of St Gregory (KSG) by Pope John Paul II for his contribution to Catholic life in Britain.
 The honour was officially bestowed upon him at home on 10 January 2001.
 He died the next day, and was buried in the churchyard of St Leonard's, the Anglican parish church of Charlecote, Warwickshire.
 Williams was a fan of Everton FC.